brunopinheiro/lua_easinglib/README.md

 lua_easinglib
 =============

-Some easing functions written on Lua
+Some easing functions written on Lua.
+Works with Corona SDK!